Questions at job interviews are meant to address only your ability to do the work.

 Choose whichever response feels most appropriate and comfortable for you.
 Be cautious if the employer asks many of the illegal questions — that employer may not be a good place for you to work.
 Don’t be surprised if your refusal to answer a question ends the opportunity for you.

-If illegal questions are asked, you can turn down the job offer.
+If illegal questions are asked, you can turn down continuing the interview.
 For more information about illegal interview questions, http://www.workplacefairness.org is a website dedicated to protecting workers rights and offers a deep well of information and resources.

 More About Successful Job Interviews: